Water births – what you need to know about planning one

 Considering a water birth in Singapore?
 Before you jump in, you should be aware that a lot goes into planning a water birth in advance.
 Read on for all you need to know…

-If you have decided that a water birth sounds like the right thing for you, read on for more information about what goes into planning for a water birth.
+If you have decided that a water birth in Singapore sounds like the right thing for you, read on for more information about what goes into planning for a water birth.

 The first step is to discuss the option of giving birth in water with your doula or doctor, and decide whether you want to have a water birth in hospital or in the comfort of your own home.